 Ask yourself a few more questions: What is the difference between the demon’s belief in our God who is real, and Abraham’s “work”?
 What was his work?
 Obedience?
 Trust?
 Belief?
 Faith in God as being Lord and God for eternal life???
 When were demons ever offered eternal life?

 Is THAT when Abraham was finally declared righteous when he offered up Isaac?
 I don’t think so, re-read.
 Abraham was already justified before God while he was still uncircumcised (Rom 4:9-12).
-James 2 is about justification before men, demonstrating to others that we are indeed His, instead of looking just like the world and having a useless testimony.
+James 2 is about justification before men, demonstrating to others a working, useful faith — instead of looking just like the world and essentially being of no help to another.

-No doubt there is a different type of belief between Abraham and demons.
-Demons do not come to a saving faith.
-It still remains that we are not saved by works, not before, and not after either (finishing in the flesh).
-And we also know that scriptures do not contradict other scriptures.
-We cannot work for our salvation, but wanting to do what God asks, trust in Him, sure, is an outward sign to others of our working faith in Him.
+No doubt there is a different type and object of belief between Abraham and demons.
+Demons do not come to a saving faith and are not offered eternal life in Christ.
+It still remains that we are not saved by works — not before, and not after either (finishing in the flesh).
+We also know that scriptures do not contradict other scriptures.
+We cannot work for our salvation, but we SHOULD want to do what God asks, it is an outward sign to others of our working faith in Him.

 Who are we to judge another man’s servant?
 (Rom 14:4-5) if you doubt their sincerity, use the only remedy.
 Preach the gospel, or the Word.
 Ask them WHAT they believed.
 THAT is the ONLY gauge to test them by, NOT your fruit inspection…